Eras242/multi-sig-wallet-system/README.md

-# Multi-Signature Wallet Project Documentation
+# EVM Multi-Signature Wallet System

 ## Overview
 ![MultiSig Wallet Header](https://github.com/Eras242/multi-sig-wallet-system/blob/main/Image.png
 )

 The Multi-Signature Wallet System consists of three main contracts designed to facilitate secure, collaborative management of assets and transactions among a group of designated owners.
-This system is written in solidity and designed to be deployed on any EVM compatable chain.
+This system is written in solidity and designed to be deployed on any EVM compatible chain.

 The project consists of three main contracts:
 - `MultiSigFactory`: Facilitates the creation of a Multi-Signature Wallet system by deploying both a `MultiSigHandler` and a `MultiSigWallet` contract simultaniously.